ucf-sttc/navsim/README.md

 ```
 singularity pull docker://$repo/navsim:$ver
 singularity shell --nv \
-  -B <path to binary> # not needed if path to binary is inside $HOME folder
+  -B <absolute path of sim binary folder> # not needed if path to binary is inside $HOME folder
-  -B <path to current folder> # not needed if path to current folder is inside $HOME folder
+  -B <absolute path of current folder> # not needed if path to current folder is inside $HOME folder
   navsim_$ver.sif
 ```
 For IST Devs: From local docker repo for development purposes: